 If you’ve ever held on to a farming dream, you know that one of the biggest obstacles can be funding.
 Every new project requires some investment of capital, and if you don’t have the cash you’d usually wind up taking out some kind of bank loan to make your dream a reality.
-Thanks to a new internet fundraising phenomenon, such arrangements may be a thing of the past.
+Thanks to a new internet fundraising phenomenon, including online titles loans, such arrangements may be a thing of the past.

 Over the past few months, I’ve been in email correspondence with Walter Jeffries of Sugar Mountain Farm about his latest project: building an on-farm, USDA approved butcher shop.
 Walter, a frequent commenter and sometimes guest contributor here at Food Renegade, raises pastured pigs with a rotational grazing method so they share mountain pastures with sheep, chickens, ducks and geese.